Atlas975/Notes/Languages&Compilation/CompilerConstruction/Compilers.md

 - Higher level languages are further away from the machine, becoming more abstract (eg objects)
 - As a result of this, the compilation also involves more steps such as [[Paging#Shared memory paging|linking]]
+- The [[Language_translator#Linker-loader|loader]] acts as the final step to creating a program executable, this may not always be present

 ![[Pasted image 20240228162012.png|300|300]]
-- The [[Language_translator#Linker-loader|loader]] acts as the final step to creating a program executable, this may not always exist
 ### Alternate compile situations
 - Other methods than translation to machine code exist for compilation, such as:
 - **[[Interpreter|Interpretation]]**: the process of executing a program directly from its source or intermediate code